50% of Americans take prescription medicine regularly, according to Consumer Reports.

 Sizing Your Medicinal Garden

-That doesn’t mean you should rush out and turn your entire yard into a survival garden though.
-If you are new to survival gardening, you should start small.
-As Farmer’s Almanac says,
+That doesn’t mean you should rush out and turn your entire yard into a garden, though.
+If you are new to gardening, you should start small.

 It’s better to be proud of a small garden than to be frustrated by a big one!